conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 ## SASL_SSL
 ### SASL PLAIN
-Kafka cluster with SASL_SSL and PLAIN SASL mechanism
+Kafka cluster with SASL_SSL and PLAIN SASL mechanism.

 #### Confluent Cloud with API key/secret
 This example can be seen as a special case of the one above.